Hammer and anvil: Early modern era to World War I

-Colonial era

 The Ashanti versus the British – 1874

 The colonial wars of the 1800s saw some African armies deploy hammer and anvil tactics.
-In 1874 a strong British force under Sir Garnet Wolseley, armed with modern rifles and artillery, invaded the territory of the Ashanti Empire.
-The Ashanti did not confront the British immediately, and made no major effort to interdict their long, vulnerable lines of communication through the jungle terrain.
+In 1874, a strong British force under Sir Garnet Wolseley, armed with modern rifles and artillery, invaded the territory of the Ashanti Empire.
+The Ashanti military did not confront the British immediately, and made no major effort to interdict their long, vulnerable lines of communication through the jungle terrain.
 Their plan appeared to be to draw the British deep into their territory, against a strong defensive anvil centred at the town of Amoaful.
 Here the British would be tied down, while manoeuvring wing elements circled to the rear, trapping and cutting them off.
 Some historians, such as Byron Farwell, note that this was approach was a traditional Ashanti battle strategy, and was common in some African armies as well.
 At the village of Amoaful, the Ashantis succeeded in luring their opponents forward, but could not make any headway against the modern firepower of the British forces, which laid down a barrage of fire to accompany an advance of infantry in squares.
 This artillery fire took a heavy toll on the Ashanti, but they left a central blocking force in place around the village, while unleashing a large flanking attack on the left, that almost enveloped the British line and successfully broke into some of the infantry squares.
 Ashanti weaponry however, was poor compared to the modern weapons deployed by the British, and such superior arms served the British well in repulsing the dangerous Ashanti encirclements.
 As one participant noted:

 Wolesey had studied and anticipated the Ashanti "horseshoe" formations, and had strengthened the British flanks with the best units and reinforced firepower.
 He was able to shift this firepower to threatened sectors to stymie enemy maneuvers, defeating their hammer and anvil elements and forcing his opponents to retreat.
 One British combat post-mortem pays tribute to the slain Ashanti commander for his tactical leadership and use of terrain: